GPII/universal/documentation/PreferencesServer.md

 #### POST /preferences/[?view=:view]

 This is used to post new preferences to the Preferences Server.
-A new token will automatically be generated and returned in the payload along with the saved preferences.
+A new GPII key will automatically be generated and returned in the payload along with the saved preferences.

 As with GET, this takes an optional `view` parameter denoting the ontology of the provided settings.
 If no `view` is provided, the preferences will be stored and interpreted as being in the `flat` format.